20190chandansingh/Enotes/README.md

 # Enotes
-Got it, here's the README with the removed sections:

----

-# Enotes

 This is a Maven-based project that demonstrates a simple Notes Management application using Spring MVC and Hibernate.
 The application allows users to create, read, update, and delete (CRUD) notes.
 It also includes features such as keyword search, speech-to-text input for notes, unique email validation for users, and an authentication handler to restrict access to registered users only.